|

 considered a “Crown Jewel” of the East Coast.
 From: Acadia National Park (U.S. National Park Service) Read More on Acadia and View

-Map As a point of trivia Maine is the only state with a one
+Map A point of trivia, Maine is the only state with a one

 National Parks Service Web Page Page File Information G:\MRL\119MRD_WS\119_Maple_Ridge_Drive_Location\Maine\Maine.htmh |